wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 The ketch turns out to be my savior because, being near it for reference, I can see exactly how far I've motored up against my chain.
-I get a couple of good cycles of matoring-up to get slack and then pulling it in.
+I get a couple of good cycles of motoring-up to get slack and then pulling in chain.
 Then I find that I can keep pulling, pulling hard, and get the chain up without putting slack on it.
 The anchor comes up to the surface in my headlamp and it's celebration time.
 The little things, we celebrate.
 I'm free of danger to motor back upwind and try again.